What is Stephen Ministry?

 Care receivers are people—congregation members and others in the community—who receive care from a Stephen Minister.
 These are people struggling through a difficult time in life—experiencing grief, divorce, job loss, chronic or terminal illness, or other life crises.
 The caring relationship lasts as long as the person is in need of care.
 The identity of those receiving care, and anything that is shared, remains confidential.

-Watch how Care Receivers describe their experience.
+Watch how Care Receivers describe their experience below.

 Who are the Stephen Leaders?